ElecGeek/HealthMeter/README.md

 All thee interfaces with the machine are done via the C++11 features.
 The project should compile my a simple "make" invocation.
 The Makefile supports the SOURCEDIR, BUILDDIR, DESTDIR, CXX, CXXFLAGS and LDFLAGS.

-By editing and recompiling, some modifications can be done to change, for instance, the thresholds.
+It compiles on Ubuntu, Windows and MacOS-X

-TODO: write the workflows to compile for MacOS-X plateform
+There is a work-flow to build standard versions.
+For specific versions, such as default names, one has to build himself.

-TODO or never: handle properly the new and fix the bug that does not merge the records in the new year night
+TODO or never: handle properly the new year and fix the bug that does not merge the records in the new year night